Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for a Control Volume Reactor
+                     Derivations of governing equations for a Control Volume Reactor.
+                     A reactor where the volume is prescribed by the motion of the reactor's walls.
             .. container:: card

                .. container::